 Smarter photos to play with

 The Holy Grail of the update is, however, the powerful set of editing tools that brings professional capabilities to the table.
-Now it's easier than ever to control highlights, mid tones and shadows and also synchronize the changes on all devices.
-And for the users who don’t want to manually fine-tune photos, the new filters will give them that professional feel in just clicks.
+Now, it’s easier than ever to control highlights, mid-tones, and shadows and also synchronize the changes on all devices.
+And for the users who don’t want to manually fine-tune photos, the new filters will give them that professional feel in just a few clicks.

 Bring the pedal to the Metal